 You can use canned or cooked-from-scratch chickpeas.
 If you cook them from scratch you may need to add more salt to get that briney, fishy flavor.

 Many chickpea tuna recipes have vegan mayo as the creamy base.
 You can use that but I prefer not to use oil.
 I used tahini instead.
+I have a homemade vegan mayo you could try if you don't want to use tahini but I think it's really good in this!

 If you don't like seafood, omit these items and use any spices you like.